List of Delhi Public School Society schools: DPS Sangrur, Punjab

 Delhi Public School Sangrur was established in 2013.
 The school is a co-educational English-medium Senior Secondary School recognized by the Directorate of Education Punjab and affiliated to Central Board of Secondary Education under All India 10+2 pattern in both science and commerce streams.
 It is one of the first Smart Schools in the area with all classes as smart classes.
-It has a library with 5,000 books and a semi-Olympic swimming pool.
+It has a library with 5,000 books and a swimming pool.
 The pupil population is over 1,000.

 Delhi Public School, Secunderabad, Diamond point

 DPS Bowenpally, Secunderabad (Hyderabad) is affiliated to CBSE and was established in 2003.
 It offers education from nursery to class 10.